-A full withdrawal is where you can take all of your money out at once, over a period of time, or purchase an annuity that will give you payments for the rest of your life.
+A full withdrawal is where you can take your money out at once, over a period of time, or purchase an annuity that will give you payments for the rest of your life.
 If you are a uniformed service member, you might also have tax-exempt contributions in your traditional balance if you had served in a combat zone.
-Those contributions, not the earnings from them, are exempt from federal income taxes when distributed.
+Those contributions, not the earnings from them, may be exempt from federal income taxes when distributed.
 There will be a tax on the earnings.

-In-service withdrawals are when you make the withdrawal from your TSP account while you are still actively serving in the uniformed services.
-There are two types, financial hardship, and age-based.
+In-service withdrawals are when you withdraw from your TSP account while you are still actively serving.
+There are two types, financial hardship and age-based.